medically reviewed by Dr Godmi Tresa

 Quick Remedies for Bad Breath

-• Start Your Day with a Glass of Water: Drinking water on an empty stomach can help flush toxins and hydrate your body.
-However, avoid drinking too much water right after a meal, as it may dilute stomach acid and impair digestion.
+• Start Your Day with a Glass of Water: Drinking water on an empty stomach can help you flush toxins and hydrate your body.
+You have to avoid drinking too much water right after a meal as it may dilute stomach acid and impair digestion.

-• Chew Some Fresh Parsley: Parsley contains chlorophyll, which can help neutralise bad breath caused by GERD.
-Chew on some fresh parsley leaves or add them to your meals as a garnish.
+• Chew Some Fresh Parsley: Parsley contains chlorophyll.
+This will help you neutralise bad breath caused by GERD.
+You can chew on some fresh parsley leaves or add them to your meals as a garnish.

-• Avoid Overeating: Overeating or fast can increase pressure on your LES lower oesophagal sphincter and trigger reflux symptoms.
-Aim to eat smaller, more frequent meals and chew your food thoroughly.
+• Avoid Overeating: Overeating or fast can increase pressure on your LES lower esophageal sphincter and trigger reflux symptoms.
+You have to aim to eat smaller, more frequent meals and chew your food thoroughly.

-• Don't skip meals and rely on coffee: Skipping meals or consuming only morning coffee can stimulate stomach acid production and worsen GERD.
-Instead, try to have a balanced breakfast with protein, fibre, and healthy fats.
+• Don't skip meals and rely on coffee: Skipping meals or having only morning coffee can stimulate stomach acid production and worsen GERD.
+Try to have a balanced breakfast with protein, fibre, and healthy fats.

 • Use mouth rinses